Queensland private and state school staff made 12,339 reports of suspected child abuse during the period 1 July 2009 - 31 March 2010.

 Queensland Council of Parents and Citizens Associations president Margaret Black said teachers reported "even the slightest suspicion".

-But there is a need for some independent reseach into -
+But there is a need for some independent reseach into these reports -

 Are classroom teachers 'paid back' for reporting abuse by other teachers?

-Are administrators making faux reports to 'pay back' classroom teachers who speak at staff meetings, try to deal with problems, etc?
+Are administrators making faux reports to 'pay back' classroom teachers who speak at staff meetings, try to deal with problems at the school, report child abuse by another teacher, etc?

 Were the 3090 departmental investigations into these reports of a professional standard - can we trust these findings?